 As CSX advances the implementation of Precision Scheduled Railroading, it remains on track to achieve record efficiency gains.
 Adjusting for restructuring charges, CSX expects to deliver a full-year operating ratio around the high end of the mid-60s, earnings per share growth of 20-25 percent off the 2016-reported base of $1.81, and free cash flow before dividends of around $1.5 billion (see non-GAAP statements below).

-CSX executives will conduct a quarterly earnings conference call with the investment community on October 13, 2016, from 8:30 a.m. to 9:30 a.m.
+CSX executives will conduct a conference call with the investment community this morning, October 17, from 8:30 a.m. to 9:30 a.m.
 Eastern time.
 Investors, media and the public may listen to the conference call by dialing 1-888-EARN-CSX (888-327-6279) and asking for the CSX earnings call.
 Callers outside the U.S., dial 1-773-756-0199.
 Participants should dial in 10 minutes prior to the call.
 In conjunction with the call, a live webcast will be accessible and presentation materials will be posted on the company's website at http://investors.csx.com.
 Following the earnings call, an internet replay of the presentation will be archived on the company website.